cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Audit

-Cloud Native PostgreSQL allows database and security administrators, auditors, and operators to track and analyze database activities using PGAudit (for PostgreSQL).
+CloudNativePG allows database and security administrators, auditors, and operators to track and analyze database activities using PGAudit (for PostgreSQL).
 Such activities flow directly in the JSON log and can be properly routed to the